-If you want a fashion forward look in a tall boot, then consider this Sam Edelman Josephine Fringe Boot.
+If you want a fashion-forward look in a tall boot, then consider a colored boot.
 It’s fun for weekends when you want a little wow.

-Colored tall, flat suede boots are also great for casual look and work with jeans or leggings.
-I bought these Tall Suede Merlot Stuart Weitzman Boots this fall and I’m loving them!
+Colored tall, flat suede boots are also great for a casual look and work with jeans or leggings.
+I bought these Tall Suede Merlot Stuart Weitzman Boots this fall, and I love them!

 7. Wedges Give You Height Without Hurt

 If your feet ache, but you want height, consider a wedge heel that distributes your weight more evenly, making it easier and more comfortable to walk in tall boots.

 8. Hose Matters